scripting/a8c-FeedLand-Support/docs/readme.md

 The pages are stored in the <a href="https://github.com/scripting/a8c-FeedLand-Support/tree/main/docs">docs folder</a> on the A8C-FeedLand-Support repo.

 This is the <a href="https://docs.feedland.dev/">docs website</a>, which simply mirrors the docs folder, rendered through a template.
 I would recommend reading it there.
 There's a command in the menu that takes you to the GitHub source for the page you're reading.

 You can <a href="https://github.com/scripting/a8c-FeedLand-Support/issues">report problems</a> by posting an issue, or post a pull request.

 ### Notes

 The docs website is at a temporary URL.
 I'm hosting it, but expect it to eventually be hosted on an Automattic server.
-The server is configured to serve out of the docs folder in the repo.

 When changes are merged, they are instantly available on the website.